AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **AI Assistant**

-[AI-powered Smart Help and Authoring feature](./ai-assistant.md) that helps you find relevant content from the Adobe Experience Manager Guides Documentation and simplifies document handling through intelligent suggestions and optimization.
+A powerful, AI-driven tool designed to enhance your productivity through smart help and authoring features.
+It brings together two robust AI features — **Authoring** and **Help** — into the Experience Manager Guides interface, enabling you to author content and access information from Experience Manager Guides documentation faster and more efficiently.

+>[!NOTE]
+>
+> The AI Assistant feature is currently available for Adobe Experience Manager Guides as a Cloud Service.

 **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the header bar containing the Adobe Experience Manager logo, is hidden.
 This maximizes the content space for editing.
 To return to the standard view, use the **Exit the expanded view** icon.

 **More actions**: Allows you to navigate to the **Assets UI** and **Settings**.

+The **Assets UI** option takes you to a destination based on your setup:

+ - Cloud Services: If you are using Cloud Services, selecting the Assets UI optionTakes you to the AEM Navigation page.
+ - On-premise software: If you are using Adobe Experience Manager Guides (4.2.1 and later), selecting the Assets UI option takes you to your current file path in the Assets UI.

-The Settings option is available only for administrators and allows configuring the following settings:
+The **Settings** option is available only for administrators and folder profile administrators, and allows configuring the following settings:

 >[!NOTE]
 >